 Sure it’s virtual, but you’re still having guests.
 Put on something that makes you feel good, and clear your laptop off the dining room table.

 “Work on your lighting so that people can see you and make sure your kitchen is clean,” says McWhorter.
 “A big mess looks sloppy and you still want a nice presentation.”

-He also recommends wearing earphones so people can hear you if you walk away.
+He also recommends wearing wireless earphones so people can still hear you if you walk away.
 “It also cuts down on kitchen noise like chopping so you can focus on talking to each other.”
 (But do remember to mute yourself when you turn on the blender or mixer.)

 3. Work With What You’ve Got